Trade directory · Grand Forks metro · North Dakota

 Permit Requirements

-City of Grand Forks requires permits for irrigation system installation, tree removal over 6 inches diameter, and any work in public right-of-way.
-Building permits required for hardscaping structures over 30 inches in height.
+City of Grand Forks requires permits for irrigation system installation connecting to water mains ($50-100), tree removal permits for trees over 6 inches diameter on public property, and building permits for hardscape structures over 30 inches in height

 §3